4paradigm/OpenMLDB/docs/en/reference/sql/dql/JOIN_CLAUSE.md

 # JOIN Clause

-OpenMLDB currently supports only one **JoinType** of `LAST JOIN`.
+OpenMLDB currently only supports `LAST JOIN`.

-LAST JOIN can be seen as a special kind of LEFT JOIN.
-On the premise that the JOIN condition is met, each row of the left table is spelled with a last row that meets the condition.
-LAST JOIN is divided into unsorted splicing and sorted splicing.
+LAST JOIN can be seen as a special kind of `LEFT JOIN`.
+On the premise that the JOIN condition is met, each row of the left table is joined with the last row of the right table that meets the condition.
+There are two types of `LAST JOIN`: unsorted join and sorted join.

-- Unsorted splicing refers to the direct splicing without sorting the right table.
+- Unsorted join will join two tables directly without sorting the right table.
-- Sorting and splicing refers to sorting the right table first, and then splicing.
+- Sorted join will sort the right table first, and then join two tables.

 ## Syntax